mpasternak/cobas-scraper/README.md

 cobas-scraper
 =============

-Scrape data from Cobas analyzer web UI with Python, requests and BeautifulSoup
+Scrape data from Cobas(TM) analyzer web UI by Roche Laboratories(TM) with Python, requests and BeautifulSoup